 There are many over-the-counter and prescription-only products that help solve flea problems.

-Over the counter: Flea sprays (both for the pet and environment), shampoos, collars.
+Over-the-counter: Flea sprays both for the pet and environment, shampoos and collars.

-While the costs may be lower for over-the-counter products ($5 – $30), they often need to be reapplied to solve a flea infestation.
+While the costs may be lower for over-the-counter products, they often need to be reapplied to solve a flea infestation.

-The newer prescription products are more expensive, requiring a vet visit for a prescription.
+The newer prescription products are more expensive.
 They are usually dispensed in a six-month package, to be applied monthly for the flea season.
 However, they are safer, easier and more effective than over-the-counter products.
-These products often have additional benefits, such as heart-worm protection, preventing tick, lice and mite infestations.
+These products often have additional benefits, such as heartworm protection, preventing tick, lice and mite infestations.
 Because of their ease of use, their safety, and their efficacy, they are highly recommended.

 It is important to read all of the instructions carefully before using any flea-control product.
 Follow all the instructions.
 Never use flea productions designed for dogs on cats, and vice versa.
 When in doubt, contact your veterinarian.

 - Use a flea comb several times a week on all pets.

 - Vacuum frequently, disposing of bags immediately after use.

 - Long grass can host fleas: keep lawns mowed.

 - To protect cats from fleas and ticks, as well as a host of other outdoor hazards, cats should be kept indoors at all times.